bounty

 Jirka's formal education is in Business Administration and Economics.
 He has worked in the food and agricultural industry since 2010, managing multiple restaurants in Ireland with a passion for local sustainable solutions.

-back in 2013 Moy Hill Farm started as a small community garden Nestled into the slope of a hill in Moy village. this first half-acre was completely overgrown and wild and it took Fergal and Sally a full day to unearth the little entrance gate and create a way in.
-From that day onwards people have come to the garden to help, work with the earth, be part of our community and share food and dreams around a fire each week.
+Moy Hill Farm started in 2013 as a small community garden nestled into the slope of a hill.
+This first half-acre was completely overgrown and wild and it took a full day to unearth the little entrance gate.
+It was a place to work with the earth, be part of a community, and share dreams around a fire.

-It wasn’t all plain sailing however.
-Whilst we shared a lot of laughter and happiness and warm life-long memories were made there were also tears and pain.
-To facilitate working and living in a community we studied non-violent communication methods, hosted mediators and had a group of elders from other communities give support and guidance along the way.
+To facilitate working and living in a community we studied non-violent communication methods, hosted mediators and had experienced elders give support and guidance along the way.

-Currently, we are using the many lessons learned over the past eight years to make sure the vision of a holistically managed farm will hold true in the long-term future. there were times when This project could easily have collapsed and our focus is on good planning and structures so this cannot happen again.
+We are using the many lessons learned over the past 12 years to make sure the vision of a holistically managed farm will hold true in the long-term future.